Mann-gupta1/updated_portfolio/README.md

 ## 🚢 Deployment

-The easiest way to deploy is using [Vercel](https://vercel.com):
+The easiest way to deploy is using [Netlify](https://netlify.com):

 1. Push your code to GitHub
-2. Import your repository in Vercel
+2. Import your repository in Netlify
 3. Deploy!

 The project is configured with `next-sitemap` for automatic sitemap generation.